Lasting Powers of Attorney

 A Lasting Power of Attorney (previously called an Enduring Power of Attorney) is a legal document which allows you to appoint someone to manage your affairs and make decisions for you if mental incapacity prevents you from doing so.

 Mental incapacity can occur at any point in life without warning, young or old.
-In a young person, an accident or injury may lead to a degree of mental incapacity, and in older people, the mental incapacity may arise through Alzheimer's or dementia.
+In a young person, an accident or injury may lead to a degree of mental incapacity, and in older people, the mental incapacity may arise through Alzheimer’s disease or other types of dementia.